Red wiggler worms are

 Requirements and Considerations

-Do not release red wiggler worms into the wild.
+• Do not release red wiggler worms into the wild.
 This species is not suited to survive in garden habitats.

-If you are unable to maintain your bin over summer break, return it to the program.
+• If you are unable to maintain your bin over summer break, return it to the program.
 Your bin will be returned to your classroom the following school year if you choose.

 Supplies Needed

-Classroom must provide:
+Classroom must provide

-Kitsap County will provide:
+Kitsap County provides

-Composting Resources
+Resources

-Learn more about Composting in Kitsap County.
+Learn more about Composting in Kitsap County and Youth Programs.